 Career in Athens

 Finding a job in Athens isn’t exactly easy.
 The Greek economy is still recovering financially and the unemployment rate is high.
-Despite this, there is a growing demand for specialized skilled workers, particularly in the technology sector.
+Despite this, there is a growing demand for specialised skilled workers, particularly in the technology sector.

 If you’re looking to work in Athens after graduation, tourism accounts for around a fifth of Greece’s GDP so there is often work in the hospitality, retail and transportation industries.